Your guide to the MCPD (Medium Combustion Plant Directive)

 What you need to know about the Medium Combustion Plant Directive (MCPD)

-The Medium Combustion Plant Directive (MCPD) must be transposed into UK law by 19 December 2017 and will introduce a Nitrogen Oxide (NOx) limit of 190mg@15%O2 to all combustion plant / generators in the 1-50MWth range, in England and Wales.
+The Medium Combustion Plant Directive (MCPD) was transposed into UK law on the 30th January 2018 and will introduce a Nitrogen Oxide (NOx) limit of 190mg/Nm3@15%O2 to all combustion plant / generators in the 1-50MWth range, in England and Wales.

 What is a Medium combustion Plant?

 A Medium Combustion Plant1 is any engine that uses fuel, where the rated thermal input is within the range of 1mWth > 50mWth.

 Diesel and gas engine generators rated above 400kWe are also included within the directive.